yashcrest/DSA/README.md

 # Data Structure and Algorithm practice
-This repo is dedicated for DSA practice.
+This repo is dedicated for practicing DSA and tracking progress.